 Also, the Executive Order 2021-17 places temporary restrictions on non-essential medical procedures.
 Effective March 21, 2020, this order in part restricts the performance of joint replacement, cosmetic surgery, bariatric surgery, and dental surgery procedures except for; trauma, emergency, health/safety/welfare risks of the patient.
 Medical procedures related to advanced cardiovascular diseases, oncology, and pregnancy are allowed.
 Dental procedures are also allowed for pain and infection.

 Here at the law firm of Moss & Colella PC, an Auto Accident Attorney Michigan will be standing by to help you with your auto accident claims as well.
+If you have lost or injured a loved one in a fatal car accident, our Michigan Car Accident Lawyer ready to stand by your side.

 “Whistleblowing” is protected under the Michigan Whistleblower’s Protection Act Law, MCL 15.361.
 The act is complex.
 You should always contact an attorney for legal advice if you suspect that you have been the subject of unlawful actions taken against you for exercising your whistleblower rights!